Devleaps/github-secret-synchronizer/README.md

 - [ ] Pull information from Keeper Security to synchronize

 ### Synchronizing
-- [ ] Synchronize by polling a source
-- [ ] Schedule synchronizations using cron
-- [ ] Allow for a dry-run
 - [ ] Allow for full management (e.g. deleting secrets that are not in the source)

 ## GitHub